UF-CompLing/ChomplingDev/README.md

  * Downloading and installing Ubuntu
  * Installing Git, Python, NLTK, and many other goodies
  * Starting the Ipython server and forwarding that to the host machine at '127.0.0.1:8888'
+ * Starting the RStudio server and forwarding that to the host machine at '127.0.0.1:8787'

 #### Mac & Linux